Systemic-Labs/Perfect-Stack/README.md

 ### [Svelte framework pros](#svelte-framework-pros):
-**1. `Developer Experience`**: write less code, concentrate on your ideas, not development complexity.
+**`Developer Experience`**: write less code, concentrate on your ideas, not development complexity.
-**2. `Standard`**: the code is compiled to standard JS.
+**`Standard`**: the code is compiled to standard JS.
 Fast/optimized, can be used anywhere, reusable.
-**3. `Less complexity`**: easier to read code, compiled and no online build process, no framework issues at runtime.
+**`Less complexity`**: easier to read code, compiled and no online build process, no framework issues at runtime.
-     - Less Testing/Dependency issues:  unexpected reactions, conflicts, misunderstanding source of issues.
+> less Testing/Dependency issues:  unexpected reactions, conflicts, misunderstanding source of issues.
-     - Less Errors: due to not having runtime dependencies, or external factors except your own code.
+> less Errors: due to not having runtime dependencies, or external factors except your own code.

-**4. `Less Cost`**: easier to read code of other devs => continue their work + less bugs + less testing + faster development.
+**`Less Cost`**: easier to read code of other devs => continue their work + less bugs + less testing + faster development.
-**5. `Smaller bundle size`** (Compiled), without virtual-dom and framework overhead...
+**`Smaller bundle size`** (Compiled), without virtual-dom and framework overhead...

 ***
 ***